 Sunday didn't do much, but did spend a stack of money.
 Booked a hotel for Brussels where we're off to in December for a christmas market weekender.
 Thought at first that we could easily get a five star hotel there at a knock down price, but on a second look it seems all these cheap places are in the EU district, half an hour's walk from the town centre, so we've gone for a Novotel right in the centre of town instead.
 Also booked tickets to see the Magic Numbers at Festival Hall in a couple of weeks.
 It's a midweeker, but I think I can do it easily leaving right after work, as it's so handy for Waterloo.
 Will be bleary eyed the next day, but what's new.

 Paul Clarke's blog - I live in Hythe near Folkestone.
-Married to Clare + dad to two, I'm a full stack web developr, + I do js / Node, some ruby, python, php ect ect.
+Married + dad to two, I'm a full stack web developr, + I do js / Node, some ruby, python, php ect ect.
 I like pubbing, parkrun, eating, home automation and other diy jiggery-pokery, history, genealogy, TV, squirrels, pirates, lego, + TIME TRAVEL.